bellimarco/MRSL/README.md

     constructor(cnv)
 * saves cnv attribute and gets WebGL context, sets plain background color and enables DEPTH_TEST
 * create camera object related to the scene with default starting parameters
-* setup mmouse events on the canvas (to manage presses and drags, as well as propagating these events to the camera object for camera control)
+* setup events on the html canvas (propagating keyboard presses and mouse events to the camera object for camera control)

 <br/>